mr-mcox/bcf-sound-documentation/docs/source/checklists/ppt/before_service.rst

   .. ifconfig:: detail in ('high')

-    * It is turned on with the short black remote stored in the metal cabinet of the sound booth Press the power button while pointing the remote at the projector
+    * It is turned on with a black Viewsonic remote stored in the metal cabinet of the sound booth Press the power button while pointing the remote at the projector

 - [_] Turn on lobby projector

   .. ifconfig:: detail in ('high')

-    * It is turned on with the tan remote stored in the metal cabinet of the sound booth
+    * It is turned on with the tan JQA remote stored in the metal cabinet of the sound booth

 - [_] Verify that images appear on sanctuary projectors

   .. ifconfig:: detail in ('high')

     * Log into the powerpoint computer with the password listed in the key box
-    * Open the week's powerpoint and put it in presentation mode.
+    * Open the week's powerpoint located at \Dropbox\PowerPointFiles and put it in presentation mode.
       It should display on all screens
     * If it does not, find someone to help you troubleshoot

 Set Up and Check Materials To Be Presented